-13.4 Any discriminatory behaviours are challenged, and children are supported to understand how to treat others with respect.
+13.4 Our school acknowledges the need to treat everyone equally, with fairness, dignity and respect.
+Any discriminatory behaviours are challenged, and children are supported to understand how to treat others with respect.
 We also have a statutory duty to report and record any of the above incidents.
 Schools must record incidents across the whole spectrum of sexual violence, sexual harassment, and harmful sexualised behaviours so that they can understand the scale of the problem in their own schools and make appropriate plans to reduce it.
-For more guidance go to: Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk) - from September 2021